Hushoffice

 Get your zing back.
 Spend 30 minutes in a private pod like hushWork.sit&stand, exploring all the value your work brings to the world.
 Who do you help?
 How?
 How do you do it better than anyone else?

-• Don’t try to hit the ground running — give yourself a week to get back in the ring
+• Don’t expect yourself to kick off right away – give yourself a couple of days to get back on track.

 Getting back to the office – frequently asked questions

-It can take a whole week to get back in the saddle after a holiday.
+It may take up to one week to get back on track after a holiday.

 Back